mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *int*

-Number of the instances to be created.
-Right now only support 1 o 0 values.
+Number of ElasticSearch instances to be created.
+Right now, this config only supports the values `1` or `0`.

 ### InstanceType

 *string*

 The type of instance for the Elasticsearch service.
-See type [here](https://aws.amazon.com/ec2/instance-types/)).
+See type [here](https://aws.amazon.com/ec2/instance-types/).

 ### Version